daudix/daudix.one/content/blog/100-days-to-offload/index.md

 +++
-title = "100 Days to Offload or the Drafts Folder Overflow" description = "Why I decided to participate in a challange that I'm doomed to fail?" date = 2024-06-08
+title = "100 Days to Offload or the Drafts Folder Overflow" description = "Why I decided to participate in a challenge that I'm doomed to fail?" date = 2024-06-08
 [taxonomies]
 tags = ["100DaysToOffload"]